jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 As described in {{conventions}}, each Client input consists of two components, which we denote `alpha` and `beta`.
 At a high level, the Client generates VIDPF keys that encodes `alpha` and `beta` and an FLP for the validity of `beta`.
-Then the Client sends one key and proof share to each Aggregator and also publishes the public share.
+Then the Client sends one VIDPF key to each Aggregator and also publishes the VIDPF public share.
 FLPs for certain validity functions, including most range proofs, rely on the establishment of shared random coins (`joint randomness`) between the Client and all Aggregators.